Nintendo DS: Promotion

-The system's promotional slogans revolve around the word "Touch" in almost all countries, with the North American slogan being "Touching is good."
+The system's promotional slogans use the word "Touch" in almost all countries, with the North American slogan being "Touching is good."

 The Nintendo DS was seen by many analysts to be in the same market as Sony's PlayStation Portable, although representatives from both companies stated that each system targeted a different audience.
 Time magazine awarded the DS a Gadget of the Week award.